rubyworks/rulebow/README.md

 ### Building Useful Rules

 Fire doesn't dictate how rule procedures are coded.
 It's just Ruby.
 While it does provide easy access to FileUtils methods, beyond that the how of things is completely up to the developer.

-We do offer one recommendation though, that will likely make endeavors in the regard much easier.
+We do offer one recommendation that will likely make endeavors in this regard much easier.
 Have a look at the [Detroit Toolchain](http://rubyworks.github.com/detroit).
 It has numerous tools largely preconfigured and with built-in smarts to make them quick and easy to put into action.

 ## Copyright & License

+Fire is copyrighted open-source software.

-Copyright (c) 2011 Rubyworks
+  Copyright (c) 2011 Rubyworks.
+All rights reserved.

-Fire is distributable under the terms of the *BSD-2-Clause* license.
+It is modifiable and redistributable under the terms of the *BSD-2-Clause* license.

-See LICENSE.txt for details.
+See the enclosed LICENSE.txt file for details.